Skip to main content

 What Is the Optimal Exercise Prescription for PCOS?

 Just as with nutrition, an effective exercise plan for PCOS is specific and targeted.
 It leverages the distinct physiological responses elicited by different forms of movement to address both insulin resistance and hyperandrogenism.
-The combination of aerobic and provides a comprehensive therapeutic effect that neither can achieve alone.
+The combination of aerobic and resistance training provides a comprehensive therapeutic effect that neither can achieve alone.
 A well-structured program systematically improves the body’s ability to manage glucose and can directly influence hormonal balance.

 1. Foundational Aerobic Conditioning ∞ The initial goal is to establish a consistent routine of moderate-intensity aerobic exercise, such as 30-45 minutes of brisk walking, jogging, or cycling, on most days of the week.
 This type of activity improves the efficiency of the cardiovascular system and enhances the ability of muscles to use fat for fuel.
 It is the groundwork for improving whole-body insulin sensitivity.